kevinkirkl3y/currency-exchange/README.md

 #### by _**Kevin Kirkley**_

 ## Description
-This program allows users to convert their funds to and from US Dollars, Euros, Swiss Francs, Danish Krone and  Chinese Renminbi.
-It employs a call to the ExchangeRate API which provide up-to-date currency exchange information.
+This program allows users to convert their funds to and from any monetary code supported by the ExchangeRate API, which provides up-to-date currency exchange information.
 This information is then used to calculate the value of user's funds in the aforementioned monetary systems.